samueldy/xfce-patches/README.md

 git apply xfce4-panel-4.14.1-tasklist-faded-long-labels.patch && make
 ```

 By default, the overlay has the same color for normal, hovered and active window button's state, and it's picked from the panel background color.
-Because that might look weird with most themes, you can adjust the overlay colors for these states, by adding following lines to the `~/.config/gtk-3.0/gtk.css` file:
+Because that might look weird with most themes, you can adjust the overlay colors for these states, by adding the following lines to the `~/.config/gtk-3.0/gtk.css` file:
 ```
 @define-color tasklist_faded_long_labels_color #ff0000;
 @define-color tasklist_faded_long_labels_color_hover #00ff00;